Lesbian, gay and bisexual (LGB) people: number in Scotland

 Some information is available about the number of people who reported living with a partner in a civil partnership in the 2011 census; table 1 shows detail of the living arrangements for people living in a couple in Scotland.

-Table 1: Numbers of people living as a couple by NHS Board and couple type.
-Source: General Register Office for Scotland, 2011 Census.
+Table 1*: Numbers of people living as a couple by NHS Board and couple type.
+Source: National Records of Scotland, 2011 Census.

 Table 2 summarises information gathered in the National Survey of Sexual Attitudes and Lifestyles.
 This survey was carried out in Britain in 1990, 2000 and 2010 and primarily collects information about sexual behaviour of the population.
 Respondents are not asked about their self-defined sexual orientation.
 However the survey contains useful information about same sex sexual experiences in the population.
 The information in this table relates to the survey in 2010 when over 15,000 adults aged 16-74 participated in interviews between September 2010 and August 2012.

 Table 2: Percentage of respondents reporting same sex partners, and same sex sexual experience.
 Source: National Survey of Sexual Attitudes and Lifestyle, 2010

 |Ever had any sexual experience which included genital contact with a same sex partner*||5.5 (4.9-6.2%)||6.1% (5.6-6.7%)|